d-cook/Objects/README.md

 3. **Create a serializer** that serializes the entire runtime system into JavaScript source code.
 This is accomplished by serializing the whole system as a single [JSON](https://en.wikipedia.org/wiki/JSON) object, wrapped by JavaScript code which creates this object and initializes the UI (by invoking the interpreter on the UI "startup" code). **From this point, further modification of the system can be done entirely through the interactive UI.**

-4. **"[Bootstrap](https://en.wikipedia.org/wiki/Bootstrapping)" the interpreter** by re-coding it as an AST object-graph (like everything else).

-5. **Create a Compiler** that convert AST objects into native JavaScript code.
-This might only work for a certain subset of code, but it mainly just needs to work on the interpreter.
-(It might be possible to walk the code-to-compile and collect all the "native" code that would be executed, instead of actually exeucting it ...
+4. **Create a Compiler** that convert AST objects (*at least* the ones needed for step 5) into native JavaScript code.
+(It might be possible to make this work for *all* ASTs by altering the interpreter to collect (rather than execute) all the "native" code that it encounters ...
 I'll have to look into that more).

+5. **"[Bootstrap](https://en.wikipedia.org/wiki/Bootstrapping)" the interpreter** by re-coding it as an AST object-graph (like everything else).
+The intpreter can now be edited entirely in AST form, and then compiled to replace the existing "native" interpreter.
+(The AST interpreter could also just run on top of the "native" one to test it amid modifications). **Now the *Entire* system is modifiable in AST form.**

 6. ...
 IN THE PROCESS OF EDITING THIS ...